Past Winners

 2016 Winners

-Scripture Theme: The Resurrection of the Christ
+Theme: The Resurrection of the Christ

-Read More
+– Read More

+Here is a whole bible, every printed page carefully rolled up and sewn into a basket in a long process of assemblage.
 The bread basket brings together word and sacrament, relating to the episode when the resurrected Christ walked with the disciples on the road to Emmaus and revealed himself when he broke bread at Supper.
 The bread basket is a container but an empty vessel, it speaks of absence and presence, and we found that many possible readings and meanings can be drawn from this humble, yet complex object.

-Read More
+– Read More

+A beautifully worked, tactile painting of a landscape – which she described as ‘the burnt terrain of humanity and life’.
 Attached to the surface of the painting is a brittle white round shape, which makes the absent body of Christ, present through the host.

-Highly Commended Prize Winner #2 Sponsored by the Anglican Diocese of Perth $5,000 non-acquisitive LIBBY BYRNE Resurrection: A Daily Navigation Pigment ink prints on Canon Rag Photographique, 310 gsm in a handmade box A daily navigation is a set of 50 prints documenting a drawing process,
+LIBBY BYRNE Resurrection: A Daily Navigation, Pigment ink prints on Canon Rag Photographique, 310 gsm in a handmade box

-Read More
+– Read More

-beginning on Ash Wednesday, and continued every day until Easter Sunday.
+A daily navigation is a set of 50 prints documenting a drawing process, beginning on Ash Wednesday, and continued every day until Easter Sunday.
 Libby set up this process in order to understand the journey towards Resurrection.
 She photographed the changing drawing each day, recording its development, which includes scraping back paint, starting again, taking a new turn and transforming the image.
 This is a process, a meditation that requires time, observation, thought, and persistence.

 2014 Winners

-Scripture Theme: I Kings 19:11-13 “Elijah meets God”
+Theme: I Kings 19:11-13 “Elijah meets God”

-Read More
+– Read More

-carved in the manner of a classical marble bust,
+This work makes solid “The Contours of Emptiness”, as the artist expresses it.
+The laminated timber sculpture, carved in the manner of a classical marble bust,

 works well as a metaphor for an inner stillness that came over Elijah as he became aware of the silence after the preceding tumult.
 The work is technically very refined.
 Soft undulating folds of the cloak close around a clenched hand at the throat and the prophet’s mantle frames a faceless font or vessel into which we can capture and dissolve our thoughts.
 The single hole in the chest explodes into a multitude at the back, as if the subject is being violently shot through with a revelation.
 There is an edgy ambiguity here that points to the prophet as a marginalised, subversive truth-teller while being suggestive of the hoody of a teenager.
 It has a telling presence.

-Highly Commended Prize Winner #1 Sponsored by the Uniting Church in the City $5,000 non-acquisitive STEPHEN FEARNLEY Elijah Meets God Photomedia The hand of Man reaching out for the hand of God is a powerful and simple image.
+Highly Commended Prize Sponsored by the Uniting Church in the City $5,000 non-acquisitive

-Read More
+– Read More

+The hand of Man reaching out for the hand of God is a powerful and simple image.
 The work plays out the symbols of traditional religious iconography – through the positioning of the fingers – in an arresting, confronting manner.
 This is emphasised by the distorted perspective of the hand and arm.
 The expressiveness of the hand also acts as a map of a person’s life, marking out the past and suggesting a destiny at the same time.

-Highly Commended Prize Winner #2 Sponsored by the Catholic Archdiocese of Perth $5,000 non-acquisitive AARON MOORE YHWH Watch a video about this artwork A single idea based on naming the sound of God,
+Highly Commended Prize Sponsored by the Catholic Archdiocese of Perth $5,000 non-acquisitive

-Read More
+– Read More

-the life force itself, whispered breath after breath, is realised through this four-minute video.
+A single idea based on naming the sound of God, the life force itself, whispered breath after breath, is realised through this four-minute video.
 A bearded man (Could it be the prophet Elijah perhaps?) is filmed in close up and made exposed and open in this meditative act that taps into the mystical in the best sense.
 That physical expression of the spiritual is even more pronounced as each exhalation condenses and evaporates on the lens, drawing in the viewer in a way that is unsettling and familiar at the same time.

-Read More
+– Read More

+This solid work depicts Elijah shunning the face of God in his humility amid the broken landscape after the ravages of wind, earthquake fire.
 Emergent plants in Elijah’s cave symbolise the restorative promise of the future.
 The picture draws on powerful iconography suggestive of Medieval and Byzantine art, as well as the style of contemporary graffiti.

 2012 Winners

-Scripture Theme: Galations 4:4 – “Born of a woman”
+Theme: Galations 4:4 – “Born of a woman”

-Highly Commended Thelma Cluning We Honour our Women Textiles, fibres 85 x 100
+THELMA CLUNING We Honour our Women Textiles, fibres 85 x 100

-Highly Commended Roddy Darlington Reverence Oil and acrylic on canvas 160 x 160
+RODDY DARLINGTON Reverence, Oil and acrylic on canvas 160 x 160

-The Mandorla Youth Art Award Julian Poon Jesus, born of a woman Texta on canvas 122 x 91
+JULIAN POON Jesus, born of a woman Texta on canvas 122 x 91

-People’s Choice Debbie Walker Tremlett The Gift of a Promise Oil on canvas 105 x 75
+DEBBIE WALKER TREMLETT The Gift of a Promise Oil on canvas 105 x 75

 2010 Winners

-Scripture Theme: Luke 10:25-37 “Who is my neighbour”
+Theme: Luke 10:25-37 “Who is my neighbour”

-Annette Allman Caring in a competitive world Oil
+ANNETTE ALLMAN Caring in a competitive world Oil

 Watch a video about this artwork